xinzhan/core-services.en/help/id-service/implementation/implementation-solution-specific/implementation-solution-specific-analytics.md

 ### s\_vi Cookie Requirements

-You need a grace period if you require new visitors to have an s\_vi cookie after migrating to the ID service.
-This is common if your implementation reads the s\_vi cookie and stores it in a variable.
+You need a grace period if you require new visitors to have an `s\_vi` cookie after migrating to the ID service.
+This is common if your implementation reads the `s\_v`i cookie and stores it in a variable.

-Discontinue the grace period after your implementation can capture the MID instead of reading the s\_vi cookie.
+Discontinue the grace period after your implementation can capture the MID instead of reading the `s\_vi` cookie.

 See, [Cookies and the Experience Cloud ID Service](../../getting-started/getting-started-cookies.md).